-Cooperative education (co-op) is the cornerstone of Northeastern University’s experiential learning approach, in which on-campus study is enhanced by real-world experience at locations all over the world.
+Cooperative education (co-op) is the cornerstone of Northeastern University’s experiential learning approach, in which on-campus study is enhanced by real-world experience through full-time employment at locations all over the world.
 Through co-op, students alternate periods of academic courses with periods of employment in positions related to their academic or career interests.
 This combination provides an integrated learning experience that enhances both in-class studies and career development.

-- Comply with any preemployment checks required by the employer, such as drug testing, credit checks, physical examinations, security clearance, and criminal record checks.
+- Comply with any pre-employment checks required by the employer, such as drug testing, credit checks, physical examinations, security clearance, and criminal record checks.

 - Participate in Title IX training, as required.